 Note that some stations in Galway are grouped with the Northern cluster.
 This does not cause much issue in our analysis as the clustering of coastal regions serves solely to provide greater context and approximate grouping for the temporal clustering of exceedances, and a small number of outlier stations does not affect the overall analysis.

-The next step is to map the exceedances of the 5-year return level across all stations and group them based on the k-means clusters.
+The next step is to map the exceedances of the 5-year return level across all stations and group/cluster them based the North, South, East, West grouping.
 This will give us a visual of areas within close proximity which experience exceedances above the 5-year level in a given year.

 Figures 16 and 17 shows a temporal clustering analysis heatmap of exceedances above the 5-year and 2 -year return levels.
 Grouped by coastal regions, the y-axis represents the coastal stations.
 The x-axis shows the years of the dataset from 1979-2014.
 Darker areas of the heatmap indicate higher exceedances in the given year for that given station.